 TEA CEREMONY: 16TH CENTURY

-In the 1500s, a Zen student named Murata Shukou brought the ritual of tea, which was already being practiced by the Samurai class, together with the cultivation, preparation and drinking of tea into a formalized ceremony–this is the ceremony that has survived into modern times.
-Shukou is credited for developing what we know today as Japanese Tea Ceremony.
+In the 1500s, a Zen student named Murata Shuko brought the ritual of tea, which was already being practiced by the Samurai class, together with the cultivation, preparation and drinking of tea into a formalized ceremony–this is the ceremony that has survived into modern times.
+Shuko is credited for developing what we know today as the Japanese Tea Ceremony.
 In 1550 CE, Sen Rikyu, the "father of tea" in Japan, was credited with ritualizing the tea ceremony.